ansible/awx/docs/tasks.md

 * * *

-In the following sections, we will go further into the details regarding AWX/Tower tasks.
+In the following sections, we will go further into the details regarding AWX tasks.
 They are all decorated by `@task()` in [awx/awx/main/tasks.py](https://github.com/ansible/awx/blob/devel/awx/main/tasks.py)

 ## Housekeeping Tasks

-Tower's task execution is based on a sophisticated system for scheduling jobs that are launched on demand or at scheduled times, primarily via the `run_task_manager` task.
+Task execution in AWX is based on a sophisticated system for scheduling jobs that are launched on demand or at scheduled times, primarily via the `run_task_manager` task.

-For further information regarding Tower Schedulers or Task Managers, refer to the [Task Manager Overview page](https://github.com/ansible/awx/blob/devel/docs/task_manager_system.md) of the AWX documentation.
+For further information regarding AWX Schedulers or Task Managers, refer to the [Task Manager Overview page](https://github.com/ansible/awx/blob/devel/docs/task_manager_system.md) of the AWX documentation.

 ### Heartbeats, Capacity, and Job Reaping